IBM/securitization_blockchain/README.md

 If you're manually deploying the application and services, -->

 ## 4. Upload and Instantiate Chaincode
 "Smart contracts", commonly referred to as "Chaincode", can be used to execute business logic and validate incoming requests.
-In this context, the contracts are used to implement CRUD operations for tracking assets on the IBM Blockchain ledger.
+In this context, the contracts are used to initialize all participants of the securitization process, define their relationships, and verify transactions.
+These contracts can be hosted either on IBM Cloud or on a local Hyperledger network managed by Docker.

 ### IBM Cloud Hosted Hyperledger
 To begin the process of uploading the smart contracts to the blockchain, we can start by opening the IBM Cloud dashboard, selecting your provisioned Blockchain service, and accessing the blockchain network monitor by clicking "Enter Monitor"